-Your company may be running smoothly, but it’s likely that certain aspects could be improved further.
-Whether it’s an overrunning project or unproductive meeting, these issues can soon be rectified by improving business efficiency.
+Your company may be running smoothly, your website is looking great, your staff is happy, and customers are buying what you’re selling.
+But even when things seem great, it’s likely that certain aspects could be improved further.
+Whether it’s an overrunning project or an unproductive meeting, these issues can soon be rectified by improving business efficiency.
 The following are some top tips from a number of entrepreneurs as to how they keep their businesses as efficient and productive as possible.

 An obvious tip for improving business efficiency is automating whatever you can, whether it’s paying employees or sending out receipts.
-FormSwift’s Sathvik Tantry highlights the value of automation in saving employee time, allowing them to concentrate on more productive tasks.
-Despite an initial cost outlay, automation is sure to reduce long term expenditure, as well as heightening efficiency.
+FormSwift’s Sathvik Tantry highlights the value of automation in saving employees time, allowing them to concentrate on more productive tasks.
+Despite an initial cost outlay, automation is sure to reduce long-term expenditure, as well as heightening efficiency.

 2. Talk face-to-face

 While using an instant message or email to communicate with a colleague may seem more efficient, the back-and-forth which usually ensues can often take longer than a face-to-face encounter.
 Talking in person can allow problems to be solved and questions to be clarified and answered in a more concise and time-efficient manner.
 This will improve your business’ efficiency by preventing simple problems from turning into a long email thread, all thanks to a quick chat.